10 October 2025

 Alperton station – no escalator, but a rather fine shopping arcade

 A couple of months ago I went to investigate Alperton station, a Piccadilly Line stop along the Uxbridge branch.
 The outer reaches of this line, westwards from Acton Town and northeastwards from Finsbury Park, are all part of Frank Pick's 1930's 'Metroland' expansion, with most of the stations designed by Charles Holden in a variety of Art Deco styles.
-It's the boxy style that we see at Alpertont.
+It's his boxy style that we see at Alperton

-I arrived from the North via the eastbound line and, as I glanced across the platform I couldn't help but think that the three electricity doodahs opposite, looked like little medieval metal soldiers standing guard!
+I arrived from the via the eastbound line and, as I glanced across the platform I couldn't help but think that the three electricity doodahs opposite, looked like little medieval metal soldiers standing guard!

-Wherever the old machinery is, the modern replacement will surely have be sited in more or less the same space.
-The dusty old one will have to be removed and replaced as it will be completely out of date, probably sporting those dangerous, albeit evocative, slatted wooden treads.
+Ah, here's a thought... having just looked at via Google's globe view it's likely that the 1950's escalator was not installed within the 1930's station but around the outside to the rear – as is evident by some lower additions that hug the building – these might contain what's left of our moving stairway.
+The planned new escalator will likely be sited in more or less the same space.
+Any remnants of the dusty old one will have to be removed and replaced as it will be completely out of date, probably sporting those dangerous, albeit evocative, slatted wooden treads.

 Here's the outside of the station, with curved glass kiosk windows in the foreground: